0xseljarida/Inception/NOTES.md

 > **Adminer is a database administration tool that ships as a single PHP file: it connects to a database server and exposes it as a web interface.**

 **It exists to replace a terminal client.** Instead of `mariadb -u wp_user -p` and typing SQL, the browser shows the databases, the tables, the rows, and lets them be edited.
-For this project it is a way to inspect the WordPress database that the evaluator can see.
+For this project it is a way to inspect the WordPress database.

 **Adminer is PHP, and that decides the architecture of the container.** PHP is not a server: something has to receive the HTTP request, and something has to execute the code.
 Those are two different programs, exactly as in § 09: